-- Building codes must adopt the use of these low-flammability refrigerants. - A new UL safety standard (UL 60335-2-40) is required for the new refrigerant as the previous standard UL1995 does not address the requirements around refrigerant flammability and it has been determined that units containing A2L refrigerants cannot be listed under this standard. - Component OEMs will be introducing their new products in steps, so not all component sizes will be available at the same time. - Individual model's performance and efficiency ratings will be slightly different. - Refrigerant availability will be limited until the new production facilities become fully operational. - Contractors must be trained to handle the new low-flammability refrigerants.
+- Building codes must adopt the use of these low-flammability refrigerants.
+They are not eligible to be revised until 2024 (they are on 3 year cycle and were revised in 2021) - A new UL safety standard (UL 60335-2-40) is required for the new refrigerant as the previous standard UL1995 does not address the requirements around refrigerant flammability and it has been determined that units containing A2L refrigerants cannot be listed under this standard. - Component OEMs will be introducing their new products in steps, so not all component sizes will be available at the same time. - Individual model's performance and efficiency ratings will be slightly different.